MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 network from implanting a forged DNS record that allows them to track users or hinder their connections after they leave that network.

+TODO: we might be able to clean up the above if we don't define ma or persist or clear SVCB parameters?

-## Multiple records and preference ordering {#pri}
+### Multiple records and preference ordering {#pri}

-Server operators MAY publish multiple SvcRecordType "1" SVCB records as an RRSET.
+Server operators MAY publish multiple ServiceForm SVCB records as an RRSET.
 When converting a collection of alt-values into an SVCB RRSET, the server operator MUST set the overall TTL to a value no larger than the minimum